 41The documentation of codings for treaty-based ICSID disputes is available on request to the authors.

-42Given the contrast between our findings and those reported by prior research, we conducted a replication of the study of Allee and Peinhardt (2011), which to our knowledge is the most prominent work on this subject.
+42Given the contrast between our findings and those reported by prior research, we conducted a replication of the seminal study of Allee and Peinhardt (2011), which to our knowledge is the most prominent work on this subject.
 We find that the significant negative effects of ICSID disputes on FDI flows reported in their work are a result of a coding error.
 A full discussion of this issue and its effect on their results is presented in the Appendix to this paper.

 Table 1.
 Regression of ICSID disputes on Ln(FDI flows) using country fixed effects, standard errors in parentheses. ∗∗ and ∗ indicate significance at p < 0.05 and p < 0.10, respectively.